 ‘Universal flu vaccine’ may be closer than we think, says Mac researcher

-Assistant professor Matthew Miller is optimistic that a universal flu vaccine could become a reality within the next five to seven years.
+Assistant professor Matthew Miller, who is also a member of both the McMaster Immunology Research Centre and the Michael G. DeGroote Institute for Infectious Diseases Research, said he is optimistic that a universal flu vaccine could become a reality within the next five to seven years.

 The fact that this year’s flu shot is not a good match against this year’s influenza strain is well known, and has happened before.

 But now researchers at McMaster and the Icahn School of Medicine at Mount Sinai, New York say that a universal flu vaccine may be on the horizon, thanks to the recent discovery of a new class of antibodies that are capable of neutralizing a wide range of influenza A viruses.

 “Unlike seasonal vaccines, which must be given annually, this type of vaccine would only be given once, and would have the ability to protect against all strains of flu, even when the virus mutates,” said Matthew Miller, an assistant professor in McMaster’s Department of Biochemistry and Biomedical Sciences at the Michael G. DeGroote School of Medicine.
 “This would prevent the occurrence of flu pandemics and poor vaccine efficiency in the case of mismatches, which actually occurred this year.”